brianlam38/Sec-Cheatsheets/OSCP_Cheatsheet.md

 * Ports (TCP / UDP)?
 * Services / Applications?
 * Which is the best entry point so far?
-* Prioritised list of attack options:
+* Prioritised list of attack vectors:
 	* Explore the web application.
 	* Search for vulnerabilities in the known services & applications.
 	* Brute force SSH with common & weak credentials.